Smithsonian/ngeht-challenge-content/content/challenge1.md

 Details: The basic model is a=0 (Schwarzschild) at an inclination of i=130 deg and all models include non-thermal particles.
 The model includes disk height (following Pu et al. 2018), sub-Keplerian flow properties (kappa=0.5, alpha=0.5) following the notation of Tiede et al. 2020 -- e.g. Eq.
 10 and 11) and fitted to the observed data of Bower et al. 2015, 2019, Liu et al. 2016 and Zhao et al. 2003.

-Citation: These images are generated for the ngEHT winter science meeting end-to-end simulation studies by Christian Fromm (cfromm@th.physik.uni-frankfurt.de).
+Citation: These images are generated for ngEHT end-to-end simulation studies by Christian Fromm (cfromm@th.physik.uni-frankfurt.de).
 Please contact C.F. for use outside ngEHT challenge activities.

 Parameters:

-- GRRT at 230/345/690 GHz at 4096x4096 pixels
+- GRRT at 230/345 GHz at 4096x4096 pixels
 - FOV 128M, d=8.178kpc and m=4.14M\_sun (GRAVITY et al. 2019)

+Scattering: The 230 GHz and 345 GHz images were scattered with the same realization of the Johnson et al. 2018 scattering model before generating the synthetic data.

 ### M87